-The Center for Dependency, Addiction and Rehabilitation (CeDAR) at the University of Colorado Hospital offers gender responsive, trauma informed treatment for men and women with substance use and psychiatric disorders.
-Gender responsive can be defined as: creating a treatment environment through site selection, staff selection, program development, and program content and materials, that reflects an understanding of the realities of men’s lives and that addresses and responds to their challenges and strengths” (Covington, S., Griffin, D., Dauer, R., 2011).
+Gender-Responsive Treatment at CeDAR provides specific treatment for men and women with substance use and psychiatric disorders.
+Gender-responsive can be defined as: "Creating a treatment environment through site selection, staff selection, program development, and program content and materials, that reflects an understanding of the realities of men’s lives and that addresses and responds to their challenges and strengths” (Covington, S., Griffin, D., Dauer, R., 2011).

 The social-psychological development of males creates specific “man rules” that men follow consciously and unconsciously.
 These “rules” allow men to navigate through life and guide the way in which they interact in their relationships.
 Men learn “what acceptable behavior” is in order to “be a man.”
 For example, men are raised to ignore emotions and not express them unless it is through anger and/or aggression.
 Men are constantly reminded to not “be weak.”
 The therapeutic community is extremely important in addressing and changing these false belief systems.
 CeDAR provides an environment in which men can feel safe and begin to engage in the discussion of how these unspoken “man rules” have affected them and continue to affect them to date.

 With the help of CeDAR clinical staff and the Family Program, interventions are used to begin building stronger bonds and help integrate the male patient into the family system.
 Women with addiction are more likely to be intricately involved with their children and their family and men are more likely to “abandon” their family and/or be more emotionally detached.
 Therapy focuses on dealing with guilt, shame and core beliefs about the male role in the family system.